opentensor/bittensor/MIGRATION.md

 12. ✅ The SDK is dropping support for `Python 3.9` starting with this release.
 13. ✅ Remove `Default is` and `Default to` in docstrings bc parameters enough.
 14. ✅ `camfairchild`: TODO, but we should have a grab_metadata if we don't already.
 Maybe don't decode, but can have a call that removes the Raw prefix, and another just doing grab_metadata_raw (no decoding). `get_commitment_metadata` added.
-15. Solve the issue when a script using SDK receives the `--config` cli parameter.
-Disable `argparse` processing by default and enable it only when using SOME? a local environment variable.
+15. ✅ Resolve an issue where a script using the SDK receives the `--config` or any other CLI parameters used in the SDK.
+Disable configuration processing.
+Use default values ​​instead.
 16. Find and process all `TODOs` across the entire code base.
 If in doubt, discuss each one with the team separately.
 SDK has 29 TODOs.

 ## New features